cube3power/atsd/rule-engine/web-notifications.md

 The `REPEAT` status is assigned to an `OPEN` window when the condition returns `true` based on the second received command.

-When the window is in `REPEAT` status, the notification can be sent with the frequency specified in the rule editor.
+While the window is in `REPEAT` status, a notification can be sent with the frequency specified in the rule editor.

 ### `CANCEL` State